MatthewGerber/rlai/src/rlai/meta/index_base.md

 # Figures
 A list of figures can be found [here](https://github.com/MatthewGerber/rlai/tree/master/src/rlai/figures).
-Most of these are reproductions of those shown in the text; however, even the reproductions typically provide detail not shown in the text.
+Most of these are reproductions of those shown in the Sutton and Barto text; however, even the reproductions typically provide detail not shown in the text.